-IRISH BOUTIQUE HOTELS AND CASTLE HOTELS
+IRISH BOUTIQUE HOTELS FOR EXCLUSIVE USE

 There are some wonderful Irish Boutique hotels to stay in whilst exploring the Emerald Isle.

 Sheen Falls Lodge in County Kerry is luxurious and beautifully situated beside its waterfalls.
 It provides a secluded country house, with great facilities and some of County Kerry’s most splendid landscapes.
 Suites and superior rooms overlook the waterfalls, while other rooms look over the Kenmare River.
 There is formal and relaxed dining, and the wine cellar is the largest in Ireland.
 For rainy days there is the Spa and indoor swimming pool.
 Kenmare, the local town, is really fun with so many different pubs to sample and other restaurants and lots of galleries.